SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 # slack: {slack channel your team can be contacted at (optional)}
 ```

-## Adding core functionality
+## Adding Core Functionality

-When core functionality changes or is added (changes to any non-test javascript files), all existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
-PRs against core functionality must include someone from the CC Steel Arc team.
+When Core F is changes or added (changes to any non-test javascript files) All existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
+PRs against Core F must include someone from the CC Steel Arc team.

-## Review process
+## Review Process

 ### Repository Branching and Pull Requests